-In the late March 2019, companies started submitting applications and, after seven months of development, the board was officially launched on June 13.
+In late March 2019, companies started submitting applications and, after seven months of development, the board was officially launched on June 13.

-The new marketplace began facilitating open-market operations on July 22, with the first batch of 25 stocks that had already undertaken lottery-based share allocation procedure.
+The new marketplace began facilitating open-market operations on July 22, with the first batch of 25 stocks that had already undertaken a lottery-based share allocation procedure.

-Rules of the game is the most vital thing to discuss while comparing various bourses of China's mainland.
+Rules of the game are the most vital thing to discuss while comparing various bourses of China's mainland.
 As for the Star Market, it is less strict to companies, giving slack to them (that's the first mainland China board allowing loss-making firms to go public).
-At the same time, the regulators became more harsh to the demand-side players -- they did complicate the requirements for traders.
+At the same time, the regulators became harsher to the demand-side players -- they did complicate the requirements for traders.

 148 companies have initiated listing procedures with the Shanghai Stock Exchange as of July 2019.
 Among them, 25 stocks started openly trading this month.
 We focus on these companies as they compile an illustrative list.

 Noteworthy, so-called "Internet companies" could not be found on the list so far.
 Enterprises that market tangible goods apparently prevail.
 Five electrical equipment producers constitute the biggest industry-level cluster among the stocks in the new marketplace.
-This group is followed by semiconductor industry (represented by four companies).
+This group is followed by the semiconductor industry (represented by four companies).

 "Industrials" is the largest macro sector on the board as of July 2019.
 Both by the number of stocks and combined market capitalization of firms in it.
 For instance, CRSC -- the biggest company on the Star Market that is also listed in Hong Kong -- made CNY 34.8 billion (USD 5.1 billion) in operating income last year.

-"Technology", the second largest group in our breakdown, comprises several companies that Chinese government bets on.
-Chipmakers stand out here as semiconductor industry is considered as the core part in the to-be-shifted Chinese economy.
+"Technology", the second largest group in our breakdown, comprises several companies that the Chinese government bets on.
+Chipmakers stand out here as the semiconductor industry is considered as the core part of the to-be-shifted Chinese economy.

 'Table of contents', July 2019